 And in the end, without these transforming solutions, you cannot do that much.
 You can try to force a solution, like building smaller and smaller spaces, but that space still has to be livable and offer a high standard of quality to the people using it.

 The first idea I brought to the company was the sofa in front of the murphy bed.
-That was originally my father’s idea, and I set out to refine the design of this project. and one of my first projects when I was still a student was to refine the design of this product.
+That was originally my father’s idea, and I set out to refine the design of this product.

 Before I joined the company, when I was still a student, I designed a murphy bed with only shelving on the front, no sofa.
 That product was called the Parenthesis, and it actually won a prize.
 But as often happens, the product that is winning the prizes is not necessarily the product that’s successful on the market.
 It was not selling very well.
 That’s when I found that people prefer to have a sofa rather than shelving; shelves can be installed on any wall and they’re quite cheap.

 Remember at that time, this product typology was non-existent.
 There was only the foldable sofa bed — no sofa combined with a collapsible bed or murphy bed.
 This was the first ever, and immediately it received good feedback.
 From then, everything somehow started to develop in this field of transforming furniture.

 That product was called the Liola.
 It functioned more as a traditional sofa, and it was not integrated in composition to the wall bed.
 Then came the Nuovoliola, which had improved technology and was visibly on a higher standard of quality from a design perspective.”

 That was 20 years ago or more now that we introduced the Nuovoliola.
 Then we started to develop more and more and more sofas, focusing more on the comfort factor.
 We tried to not only to think about small spaces, but to provide a good space solution that did not comprise – a quality bed and a quality sofa, combined together.